Last Update Made On August 1, 2019

 Simulating the future, under various set of assumptions, allows scenario analysis - which when combined with different optimization techniques, allows prescriptive analysis to be performed.
 Prescriptive analysis explores several possible actions and suggests actions depending on the results of descriptive and predictive analytics of a given dataset.

-Prescriptive analytics is a combination of data, mathematical models and various business rules.
+Prescriptive analytics is a combination of data, and various business rules.
 The data for prescriptive analytics can be both internal (within the organization) and external (like social media data).Business rules are preferences, best practices, boundaries and other constraints.
 Mathematical models include natural language processing, machine learning, statistics, operations research, etc.

 Prescriptive analytics are comparatively complex in nature and many companies are not yet using them in day-to-day business activities, as it becomes difficult to manage.
 Prescriptive analytics if implemented properly can have a major impact on business growth.
 Large scale organizations use prescriptive analytics for scheduling the inventory in the supply chain, optimizing production, etc. to optimize customer experience.